-Best Interest of the Child in Utah Custody Cases?
+The Best Interest of your Child in Utah Child Custody Cases

 What does the court mean when they say “In the best interest of the child” when determining custody?
 Although the concept of always choosing what is in the best interest of a child legally is complex, the basic premise is that all decisions should cause no harm – physically, emotionally, financially, educationally or otherwise.
 Child custody determinations are perhaps one of the most emotional aspects of divorce.
 A family court judge must decide whether sole custody, joint custody, guardianship or another solution is most likely to empower a child to thrive after the divorce.

 Many interconnected factors influence custody decisions.
 Judges must see evidence that parents who want custody understand the seriousness of child-rearing.
 The following are a few common custody challenges seen in Utah courts.